Algebraic codes, Horn's problem and Gromov-Witten invariants: Horn problem: an application to convolutional codes

+Construction of Reed-Solomon codes over $\mathbb{F}_{q}$ only employ elements of $\mathbb{F}_{q}$, hence their lengths are at most $q$.
+In order to get longer codes, one can make use of elements of an extension of $\mathbb{F}_{q}$, for instance considering subfield subcodes of Reed-Solomon codes.

-As in \cite{BM1} and \cite{BM2}, where we considered a variant of the Horn problem in the context of cyclic coverings of the projective line defined over an arbitrary field $k$, the problem is reduced to study the representation theory of the special linear group $SL(n,\mathbb{F}_{q})$.
+As in \cite{BM}, where we considered a variant of the Horn problem in the context of cyclic coverings of the projective line defined over an arbitrary field $k$, the problem is reduced to study the representation theory of the general linear group $GL(n,\mathbb{F}_{q})$.

-\section{Representation theory of $SL(n,\mathbb{F}_{q})$}
+\section{Representation theory of $GL(n,\mathbb{F}_{q})$}